 Lillian stayed at the house of her great aunt, Jane Tunstall, while she was going to public school.
-Then her great aunt paid Lillian’s tuition for one year at Dr. Garlick’s Burlington Academy, but when she offered to pay for a second year, Lillian's parents refused.
-This deepened the rift between the Madisons and the Tunstalls and further alienated Lillian from her parents.
+Then her great aunt paid Lillian’s tuition for one year at Dr. Garlick’s Burlington Academy, but when she offered to pay for a second year, Lillian's parents refused, deepening the rift between the Madisons and the Tunstalls and further alienated Lillian from her parents.
 They forbad any contact between Lillian and the Turnstalls and burned all correspondence between them.

-When Lillian turned twenty-one, she burned all the letters, further angering her parents who wanted them as proof of innocence should the matter arise again.
-Two weeks later Lillian left home for good.
+When Lillian turned twenty-one, she left home for good.
 She lived for a while at the home of an uncle, John Walker, then moved to Bath, Virginia to work as a teacher.
 Charles Madison was against the move and in a letter to John Walker he blamed his wife’s family for ruining their daughter:

 “Several years ago some people who ought to have been myself and Lucy’s best friends became our bitter enemies.
 They took our eldest child for a tool to carry out their Hell Blushing schemes and from that day to this our oldest child banded with them they have done all the human brain could devise to accomplish our ruin and what has been the result!”Charles Madison believed that Lillian had been intimate with Thomas Cluverius, who had also lived at Walker’s house.

 Thomas Judson Cluverius

 Cluverius returned to King and Queen County where he was well known and highly regarded.
 He began a successful law practice.
 At the time of his arrest he was assistant superintendent of Sunday school at Olivet Baptist Church.
 He was known as a man of temperate habits.
 One of his associates summed up his character at his trial: